-- pasture - crop or grain - Orchards, vineyards or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - other types of vegetation - b.
+- x deciduous tree: alder, maple, aspen, other - ×evergreen tree: fir, cedar, pine, other - ×shrubs - x grass - pasture - crop or grain - Orchards, vineyards or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - other types of vegetation - b.
 What kind and amount of vegetation will be removed or altered?

-Grass will be removed from the site.

-c.
+The approximately 2.36 acres of existing grass, shrubbery, and trees will be removed. - c.
 List threatened and endangered species known to be on or near the site.

-d.
+None known. - d.
 Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: